2024 Manchester Airport brawl: Pre-trial

-Independent Office for Police Conduct (IOPC) made a statement on July 25, 2024, saying that they have opened a criminal investigation and intend to interrogate the officer who kicked the man in the head "as soon as possible".
-The statement noted that the investigation does not mean they will pursue criminal charges against the officers.
-Greater Manchester Police (GMP) said the arrested brothers were released after paying bail, but gave no information on their health.
+The Independent Office for Police Conduct (IOPC) made a statement on 25 July 2024, saying that they had opened a criminal investigation and intended to interrogate the officer who kicked the man in the head "as soon as possible".
+The statement noted that the investigation did not mean they would pursue criminal charges against the officers.
+Greater Manchester Police (GMP) said the arrested brothers were released after being bailed, but gave no information on their health.
 GMP described the incident as "truly shocking".
 One of the officers involved was suspended from his duties, and a second was investigated for assault.

+On 26 July, Akhmed Yakoob, lawyer of the brothers' family, was interviewed by LBC News.
+He compared the incident to an "attempted assassination".
+That phrase, along with him claiming Amaaz was "fighting for his life", caused him to face criticism.
+On 29 July, he announced his withdrawal from his position, claiming the media tried to "sabotage" him.
+Yakoob was charged with money laundering in July, with the court saying he "wanted help to launder cash of millions of pounds".

-On August 1, 2024, a lawyer representing the brothers contacted IOPC to file a complaint against the officers.
-On August 8, IOPC began investigating an officer for gross misconduct and assault.
-On December 20, 2024, Crown Prosecution Service (CPS) charged the brothers with multiple crimes.
+On 1 August 2024, a lawyer representing the brothers contacted the IOPC to file a complaint against the officers.
+On 8 August, the IOPC began investigating an officer for gross misconduct and assault.
+On 20 December 2024, the Crown Prosecution Service (CPS) charged the brothers with multiple crimes.
 Amaaz was charged with two counts of "causing actual bodily harm", one count of "assaulting an emergency worker" and one count of "common assault" while Amaad was charged with one count of "causing actual bodily harm".
-CPS had decided that they will not charge any officers involved in the incident as they doubt they have enough evidence.
+The CPS had decided that they would not charge any officers involved in the incident as they doubted they had enough evidence.